2022 Super 20 Trophy

 The 2022 Arachas Super 20 Trophy was the Twenty20 section of the eighth Women's Super Series competition, that took place in Ireland.
 The tournament took place in June and July 2022, alongside the 50 over Arachas Super 50 Cup.
-Three teams competed in a double round-robin group stage: Dragons, Scorchers and Typhoons.
+Three teams competed in a triple round-robin group stage: Dragons, Scorchers and Typhoons.
 The tournament was won by Scorchers.

 Competition format

 The three sides played each other side twice in Twenty20 matches in June and July, including three matchdays involving double-headers.
 The tournament worked on a league system.

-The league worked on a points system with positions being based on the total points.
+The league worked on a points system with positions based on the total points.
 Points were awarded as follows: